Bayard Tuckerman Jr.: Business career

 Tuckerman worked for the insurance firm Obrion, Russell & Co. from his graduation from Harvard 1911 until his death in 1974.
 He also served as a director of Ritz-Carlton, the Rockland-Atlas National Bank of Boston, and the Boston Garden-Arena Corporation.

 Personal life

 On June 20, 1916, he married Phyllis Sears, daughter of wealthy Bostonian Herbert M. Sears, in Beverly Farms.
 In 1924 the couple hosted Edward, Prince of Wales.
 One of their sons, Herbert Tuckerman, would follow his father into politics.
 She filed for divorce on December 6, 1940, in Las Vegas, New Mexico, citing cruelty.
 Tuckerman stated that he had expected the action and would not contest it.

 On August 10, 1946, Tuckerman married Milicent Ewell Whittall at a private ceremony in New Hampshire.
-She continued to breed horses following Tuckerman's death.
+Their daughters included Susan Appleton Tuckerman, who married journalist Christopher Dickey in 1969, and photographer Jane Tuckerman.
+Milicent continued to breed horses following Tuckerman's death.
 Her horses included Rise Jim, winner of the Tom Fool Handicap in 1981 and 1982.
 She died on December 3, 2003, at the age of 94.